ScrutiNews/proposal/Scrutinews Proposal/appendix-I-project-rewards-tool.md

 * Upload evidence of work?
 * View everyones contributions or just your own?
 Privacy / secrecy / Transparency?

+*Consider the above as a work-in-progress, these are ideas only.
+More fleshing out to be done.

 ## Current Status
 25th February 2018 - This document is created, next step by John Durrant is to tinker with Ethereum Smart Contracts and the Truffle Framework.